sschmid/pw-terminal-password-manager/README.md

 See [Plugin specific configuration](#macos-keychain) to change this behaviour.

-If you decide to change this behaviour, please consider the following recommendations:
+If you decide to change this behaviour, consider the following recommendations:

 > [!TIP]
 > - Lock the keychain after each use to secure it.